pananton/busrpc-spec/busrpc.md

 ## Protobuf package names

 Busrpc directory layout determines the hierarchy of the protobuf [packages](https://developers.google.com/protocol-buffers/docs/proto3#packages):
-* top-level package name is `busrpc`
+* top-level package name is the same as the project directory name
-* other package names follow directory hierarchy, for example, content of the *api/api.proto* file (as well as any other file in the API root directory) should be placed into `busrpc.api` package
+* other package names follow directory hierarchy, for example, content of the *my_project/api/api.proto* file (as well as any other file in the API root directory) should be placed into `my_project.api` package

 ## Namespace description file